 - Lard (pork), often used in pie dough and pastries

 - Gelatin and glycerin, used to make many things, but especially marshmallows, frosting on some toaster pastries and doughnuts, fondant on icing, and as an ingredient in many medications and even vitamins and herbs.
+Many foods are processed through gelatin, such as high-fructose corn syrup.
 If the gelatin is made from a clean animal, such as beef gelatin, or from vegetables, it is clean; however, most gelatin and glycerin are made from pork.

 - Juices and alcoholic drinks, some of which are clarified with pork gelatin, and some of which contain coloring or flavoring from pork, shellfish, and catfish.
 Watch for castoreum (beaver) in cream sodas and other soft drinks, cochineal (insects), canthaxanthin (sea creature), or carmine (insects and sea creatures).
 These can also be in candies and yogurts, especially those colored red or flavored with “berry” flavors.